Henrygb/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Since the mean pattern of steps through the day appears at first sight to be work related, especially around 09:00, it is worth considering wehter the pattern varies between weekdays and weekends.
+Since the mean pattern of steps through the day appears at first sight to be work related, especially around 09:00, it is worth considering whether the pattern varies between weekdays and weekends.

-In fact there is and it is visible in the graphs: at weekends, waking-up seem more often to be broadly around 08:00 than a precise time just before 06:00, the steps peaking at around 09:00 is no longer there, thore steps are taken in the afternoon, and there is a slight suggestion of a later bedtime, often perhaps about 21:00 rather than about 19:30.
+In fact there is and it is visible in the graphs: at weekends, waking-up seem more often to be broadly around 08:00 than a precise time just before 06:00, the steps peaking at around 09:00 is no longer there, more steps are taken in the afternoon at the weekend, and there is a slight suggestion of a later bedtime, often perhaps about 21:00 rather than about 19:30.